 Review your list and narrow down your favorites.
 I’d circle or highlight 3 words.

 Chances are you’ll see a theme going on between the words you wrote down.
 Do any of the words jump out at you, make you feel excited, nervous, scared, uncomfortable, or at ease?
-Sometimes the words that scare us most can mean we’re on the right track, after all change isn’t always easy.
-At the same time I think finding your word can also bring peace and empowerment.
+Sometimes the words that scare us most can mean we’re on the right track because change isn’t always easy.
+At the same time, I think finding your word can also bring peace and empowerment.

 Step 5: Ask Yourself this VERY important question

 Now that you narrowed down your list to three words, there’s just one more question to ask:

 Are you interested, or are you committed?

 I heard this question in a video I watched where John Assaraf talked about one of his mentors, who at the time was asking him questions to determine whether or not he would take a chance and hire him.

 So tell me, are you interested in your word, or are you committed?